DHTMLX/gantt-docs/data/desktop/tooltips.md

 Tooltips for Gantt Elements
 ===========================

-Tooltips allow you to add extra information for users without overflowing the screen with the text.
+Tooltips allow you to add extra information for users without overflowing the screen with text.
+By default, tooltips are added to Gantt tasks.

 <img src="desktop/task_tooltip.png"/>

+You can [add tooltips to any Gantt element](#tooltipsfordifferentelements) via the corresponding API.

 Activation